 Notting Hill Carnival is a huge, free street festival celebrating the Caribbean community.
 It's Europe's biggest street festival, with loud music, plenty of street food (jerk chicken is a favourite), spectacular costumes and parade processions.
 It's been taking place since 1966.

-Surprisingly, Notting Hill, but it also spills out into the streets of Ladbroke Grove, Westbourne Park and Westbourne Grove and nearby.
+Surprisingly, Notting Hill, but it also spills out into the streets of Ladbroke Grove, Westbourne Park, Westbourne Grove and Bayswater.
 Vast swathes of W10 and W11 are pedestrianised to cope with the sheer numbers of people.
 Follow the crowds, the music and the street food smells — you'll find it.

 - The Central line will be open for the whole weekend for Queensway, Notting Hill Gate and Holland Park, and the Circle and Hammersmith & City lines will be serving Westbourne Park, Ladbroke Grove and Latimer Road.
 BUT, be aware that these stations (and neighbouring stations) may be closed at any time due to overcrowding.